 Check before you sit down for a coffee – It is very common in Italy to charge service fee or cuperto on top of your regular bill if you sit down at any place to have a meal or even a coffee.
 It is usually the places around main tourist area.

 Sometimes they simply charge for the view.
 But mind this for in Venice it can go absurdly high to even 6 euros per person.
 Although it sure will make it a very memorable meal

 Behind The Scenes

-At the current rate on an average of 2 Venetians leave their home every day.
+At the current rate, an average of 2 Venetians leave their home every day.
 The influx of tourists on the island has led to an increase in the price of the property as well as consumer goods.
-A large number of Venetian population who do not own a property but were born and brought up here find it extremely hard to afford housing.
+A large number of the Venetian population who do not own property but were born and brought up here find it extremely hard to afford to house.

-Taking about shops, most of the local shops which at one point of time sold articles like a regular functioning city have converted into a retail store or a souvenir shop.
+Taking about shops, most of the local shops which at one point in time sold articles like a regular functioning city have converted into retail stores or souvenir shops.
 You will find hundreds of shops with rich Venetian masks and bright Murano glassware for sale.
 But buying fruit is a challenge.

 While the medieval-style buildings look lovely in pictures, a lot of Venetian infrastructures is crumbling.
 Many buildings need repairs and public housing has been almost shunned since there the city is deep in debt to maintain infrastructure.